oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image96.png)

 5. Continue by providing the *ADMIN* password.
-To ease the access to the ADB during the lab, select *Secure access from everywhere*.
+To ease access to the ADB during the lab, select *Secure access from everywhere*.

 	![Image alt text](images/image97.png)

-6. Complete by providing the licence type, Database Edition *Enterprise Edition* and a contact email.
+6. Complete by providing the license type, Database Edition *Enterprise Edition* and a contact email.
 Click on *Create Autonomous Database*.

 	![Image alt text](images/image98.png)